Faroe Petroleum's appraisal well confirms potential of Brasse find

-OSLO London-listed oil company Faroe Petroleum (FPM.L) said on Tuesday a recent appraisal well confirmed its Brasse discovery off Norway to be commercial.
+OSLO (Reuters) - London-listed oil company Faroe Petroleum (FPM.L) said on Tuesday a recent appraisal well confirmed its Brasse discovery off Norway to be commercial.

 The company said the well drilled about two kilometres to the southeast of the main discovery made in the North Sea in July 2016 confirmed the presence of a hydrocarbon bearing reservoir.